plusonelabs/calendar-widget/README.md

 ## Features

+* No advertising.
+Free and Open Source.
 * Displays all events from your calendars and task lists.
 Optionally shows past events.
 * Automatically updates when you add/delete/modify an event.
 Or you may update the list instantly.
 * Select only the calendars you want to see in the widget.
 * Create several widgets, if you need.
-Each widget will have its own settings, including filters and selected calendars.
+Each widget will have its own settings, including layouts, colors, filters and selected calendars.
-* Customize colors of the widget background and texts.
+* Customize background colors and transparency of different widget parts, text's black and white shading.
-* Scroll through the list of upcoming events.
+* Scroll through the list of events.
+Use "Go to Today" button to return to today instantly.
 * Customize the text size of the widget.
-* Fully resizable widget with two alternative layouts.
+* Fully resizable widget with alternative layouts.
 * Indicators for alerts and recurring events.
 * Lock time zone when travelling to different time zones.
-* Turn off Day headers and see dates in the "Days from today" column.
+* Turn off Widget or Day headers, event icons, Days from today, etc. and see only what you need.
 * Android 4+ supported.
 Supports Android tablets.

 Note on Tasks support: As there is no unified way to access tasks created in different applications,